Side effects of cyproterone acetate: Low hormone levels

 Side effects in men resulting from the antiandrogenic and antigonadotropic properties of CPA include physical demasculinization, sexual dysfunction (including loss of libido and erectile dysfunction), absence of ejaculate, impaired spermatogenesis, testicular atrophy, and reversible infertility.
 CPA has been described as causing "severe" suppression of sex drive and erectile potency in men with prostate cancer, comparable to that seen with surgical castration.
 Due to suppression of the production of estrogens, long-term use of high-dose CPA without concomitant estrogen therapy can result in the development of osteoporosis in both sexes.
+CPA can also sometimes cause breast changes in men such as gynecomastia (breast growth), breast tenderness, and galactorrhea (milk outflow).
+The use of CPA in men has been associated with cellulite, which has been attributed to androgen deficiency as well.

+Breast changes

-CPA can also sometimes cause breast changes in men including gynecomastia (breast development) and breast tenderness.
-Rates of gynecomastia of 6 to 30% have been reported.
+CPA can sometimes cause breast changes in men including gynecomastia (breast development) and breast tenderness.
+Rates of gynecomastia of 4 to 30% have been reported.
 Galactorrhea (milk outflow) can also occur in men, due to the strong progestogenic effects of CPA.
-The use of CPA in men has been associated with cellulite, which has been attributed to androgen deficiency as well.